Am I Hispanic? It seems like such a simple question.

 A Mixed History

 The rural community I grew up in was mostly Anglo.
-When I got to High School, there was a much larger Hispanic population but I never specifically identified with that community.
+There was a much larger Hispanic population when I got to high school, but I had never specifically identified with that community.
 My mom was the most prominent parent in my upbringing.
 She was Anglo, so I was raised culturally Anglo.
 Since the mother typically passes down language, I didn’t even grow up speaking Spanish.

 What About Me?